samcartersmith/cds/packages/cds-migrator/README.md

 #### sourceFile

-When we're performing our migrations we don't want to parse every file in an NX workspace, so we use a temporary `ts-morph` file system that only contains files that contain migrations.
+When we're performing our migrations we don't want to parse every file in an NX workspace, so we use a temporary `ts-morph` file system that only contains files that are pertinent to migrations.
 This file system is called a `Project` instance, and as you make changes to a `sourceFile` these changes are saved to the `Project` instance.
 It's important to note that if you want the actual disc's file system to reflect your changes you'll need to use a helper like `writeMigrationToFile` to copy these changes over to the file system.

 ### How Do createJsxMigration and createMigration Work?